Major revision January 1990

 EU783 In particular, The Green Party opposes rules such as the Dublin Convention preventing residents of member countries applying to other member countries for asylum and preventing refugees and asylum seekers applying to more than their country of entry to the European Union.

-EU784 The Green Party believes that the greenhouse gas emissions of all European states have substantially contributed to Climate Change.
+EU784 The Green Party believes that the greenhouse gas emissions of all European states have substantially contributed to the Climate Emergency.
 This has already caused extreme weather events impacting most strongly upon the poorest states in the World.
 We envisage this situation may become worse until significant cuts in greenhouse gases in the atmosphere are achieved.
 We therefore believe that European states have a general duty to alleviate the problems they have helped cause.
 They should relieve poverty in the poorest states and, whenever necessary, provide homes for refugees who may have been displaced as the result of European patterns of consumption and profligate use of fossil fuels.

 EU800 The Green Party's vision for Europe is of different, overlapping groupings of countries and regions.
 A radically reconstituted EU would be amongst these.
 It is against this background that we must consider the question of the enlargement of the EU.
 We must ensure that any enlargement moves towards this different vision, not further away from it.